deephaven/barrage/docs/Motivation.md

 At Deephaven, we believe that iterative updating of intermediary datasets provides superior performance and lower latencies when compared to an otherwise identical periodically refreshing of that computation.
 We also believe that open standards help drive innovation in data science.
-Ideally our update model would more naturally fit into Flight's RPC paradigm.
-However, more efficient approaches can be taken by both the server and the client if take advantage of the flexibility of Flight.

 Problems we need to solve that are not already solved by Flight:
 - provide some way to identify which rows were removed or modified